aridoza/foundational-java/Concurrency/concurrency1.md

 It's entirely possible that our time-printing thread could have started before our main thread got around to printing the "Thread was started" message.
 If that happened, "Thread was started" would have printed as the second message instead of the first.

 Each thread operates independently, so the intercalation is unpredictable.
 In plain English, this means we can't know the order they will happen ahead of time.
 This is known as a **race condition**, which sometimes makes testing threaded code difficult.
-A race condition essentially means that different threads execute independently, so they can appear to randomly execute their steps in different orders.
+A race condition essentially means different threads execute independently, so they can appear to randomly execute their steps in different orders.

 This can have some interesting side effects, especially when trying to assign and access a shared variable from different threads.